NCAR/python-tutorial/source/tutorials/yourfirst.rst

 1. One big string isn't very useful, so use :python:`str.split()` to parse the data file into a data structure you can use.

-   Change the :code:`mysci.py` script to read:
+   With your terminal open and :code:`python_tutorial` environment activated, change the :code:`mysci.py` script to read:

    .. code-block:: python
       :linenos: